 The Fisheries Science Division under the Indian Council of Agricultural Research (ICAR) coordinates and monitor the research and academic programmes in fisheries and aquaculture of five resource specific fisheries research institutes viz., ICAR-Central Marine Fisheries Research Institute (CMFRI), ICAR-Central Inland Fisheries Research Institute (CIFRI), ICAR-Central Institute of Fisheries Technology (CIFT), ICAR-Central Institute of Freshwater Aquaculture (CIFA), ICAR-Central Institute of Brackishwater Aquaculture (CIBA); a Deemed University, ICAR-Central Institute of Fisheries Education (CIFE); a bureau, ICAR-National Bureau of Fish Genetic Resources (NBFGR) and a directorate, ICAR-Directorate of Coldwater Fisheries Research (DCFR) which are also supported by a wide network of their Regional/Research/ Field centres.
-The Fisheries Science Division has also initiated Network Projects on Mariculture and Fish Health Management and coordinating a Consortium Research Platform (CRP) project on 'Genomics' as in-built components of the on-going plan schemes, during the XII plan period.
-Besides, the Division is also undertaking three Outreach projects viz., Fish feeds, Fish genetic stocks & Nutrient profiling and evaluation of fish as a dietary component.
+The Fisheries Science Division has also initiated Network Projects on Mariculture, Fish Health Management, Breeding & Culture of Ornamental Fishes and Antimicrobial Resistance and is also coordinating a Consortium Research Platform (CRP) project on 'Genomics'.

 The research programmes of the fisheries research institutes have been strengthened, re-structured, re-oriented and prioritized with thrust on enhancing fish production and productivity through optimum and sustainable utilization of resources with due emphasis on conservation of fish resources to realize the full production potential from the fisheries and aquaculture sectors and to address the critical research gaps.
 The research implementation, monitoring & evaluation mechanism has also been strengthened for bringing more accountability and transparency in the research programmes.